JoacimWall/Visual-studio-multilingual-extension/README.md

 * Synchronization of Resx files
 * Translation of texts by Google translate or Microsoft translate
 * Export of translations into csv file for final translation by external stakeholder
-* Import of final translations from external stakholder (this is not implemented yet)
+* Import of final translations from external stakholder

 ## Roadmapp
-* Import of csv file
 * posibility to export all rows not only the one that need translations.
 * Cleaning of the Resx files (find translations that are not used anymore anywhere in the code)